montara-io/montara-ci/README.md

   the user who created the PR.
 You can also specify a fallback schema to run the test run on if the PR is created outside of Montara.

-- [Optional] The test run by default will run a smart run.
-This means that the test run will only run on the changed models and tests.
+- [Optional] The test run by default will run a Montara smart run.
 You can disable this by setting the `isSmartRun` parameter to `false`.

 ```yaml
 name: Montara CI